 Lawsuit: St. Luke's Sugar Land Hospital pain killer overmedication causes patient death

-In June 2012, Nell Kerr was an otherwise healthy 75 year old woman who saw Dr. Small, an orthopedic surgeon, for back pain and numbness in her fingers.
-Dr. Small recommended an anterior cervical fusion surgery at St. Luke’s Sugar Land Hospital.
+In June 2012, Nell Kerr was an otherwise healthy 75 year old woman who saw an orthopedic surgeon, for back pain and numbness in her fingers.
+He recommended an anterior cervical fusion surgery at St. Luke’s Sugar Land Hospital.

-The cervical fusion surgery itself was unremarkable, but starting in the recovery room, Dr. Small, hospitalist Dr. Sreshta and the nurses at St. Luke’s Sugar Land Hospital grossly overmedicated Mrs. Kerr with the powerful narcotic pain killer Dilaudid (also called hydromorphone).
+The cervical fusion surgery itself was unremarkable, but starting in the recovery room, the surgeon, a hospitalist doctor, and the nurses at St. Luke’s Sugar Land Hospital grossly overmedicated Mrs. Kerr with the powerful narcotic pain killer Dilaudid (also called hydromorphone).

 The manufacturer’s label for Dilaudid warns that it can cause drowsiness, nausea and vomiting.
 These symptoms can be deadly for patients confined to bed after a surgery.
 No doubt, that is why St. Luke’s Sugar Land Hospital placed a pre-printed dosage chart in Mrs. Kerr’s medical records that specifies the Dilaudid dosage.

 For a patient of Mrs. Kerr’s weight, the Dilaudid dosage chart says that she should have been given 0.5 mg.
-Instead, though, Dr. Small ordered four times that amount, 2.0 mg, after surgery.
+Instead, though, the surgeon ordered four times that amount, 2.0 mg, after surgery.
 The St. Luke’s Sugar Land Hospital nurses administered that overdose level with “no questions asked.”

 Two days later, the nurses noticed that Mrs. Kerr’s speech was garbled and she was drowsy and lethargic.
-Dr. Small responded by ordering another powerful pain medication, Toradol, but did not stop the Dilaudid prescription.
+The surgeon responded by ordering another powerful pain medication, Toradol, but did not stop the Dilaudid prescription.

-The next morning, the St. Luke’s Sugar Land Hospital nurses and Dr. Sreshta wrote in the medical records that Mrs. Kerr had a fever, was lethargic, not alert and had incomprehensible speech.
-Incredibly, Dr. Sreshta noted that her symptoms were probably because of narcotic pain medications, but then only reduced her Dilaudid dosage to 1.0 mg—still double the dosage allowed by the St. Luke’s Sugar Land Hospital pre-printed chart.
+The next morning, the St. Luke’s Sugar Land Hospital nurses and the hospitalist physician wrote in the medical records that Mrs. Kerr had a fever, was lethargic, not alert and had incomprehensible speech.
+Incredibly, the hospitalist noted that her symptoms were probably because of narcotic pain medications, but then only reduced her Dilaudid dosage to 1.0 mg—still double the dosage allowed by the St. Luke’s Sugar Land Hospital pre-printed chart.